mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 #### 4.2.1 Code Structure

 Database, typescript, layers, different things it's 'sposed to do.
+Ollie & Jeremiah

+The code structure subection covers the software architechure.
+The following diagrams represents the modules that make up the software, and the interactions between them.

-Ollie & Jeremiah The minimum viable product
+The minimum viable product

 ```plantuml